ska-telescope/ska-gui-components/docs/src/DropDown.rst

 .. csv-table:: Properties
    :header: "Property", "Type", "Required", "default", ""

-    "disabled", "boolean", "No", "false", "Disables the component if true" "errorText", "string", "No", "''", "Displayed if there is a value and component is coloured" "helperText", "string", "No", "''", "Displayed is there is a value"
+    "color", "string", "No", "secondary", "Define the color of the dropdown" "disabled", "boolean", "No", "false", "Disables the component if true" "errorText", "string", "No", "''", "Displayed if there is a value and component is coloured" "helperText", "string", "No", "''", "Displayed is there is a value"